THEMIS (protein)

-Protein THEMIS is a protein encoded by the eponymous THEMIS gene.
+THEMIS is a protein encoded by the eponymous THEMIS gene.

 Function

 This protein plays a regulatory role in both positive and negative T cell selection during late thymocyte development.
 The protein functions through T-cell antigen receptor signaling, and is necessary for proper lineage commitment and maturation of T-cells.
 Changes in THEMIS gene expression due to the rs138300818 variant promote the development of early-onset type 1 diabetes.

-The name
+Etymology

-THEMIS is an acronym for thymocyte-expressed-molecule.
+THEMIS is an acronym for thymocyte-expressed molecule involved in selection.
 Themis is also the name of a Titan in Greek mythology who weighed the fates of humans, an apt choice since the protein is important in deciding the fate of the T cell during development.